quercia-dev/birdclef2025/README.md

 ## Limitations on the final model

-As defined by the _Cornell Lab of Ornithology_, the final result of the study is be a classifier model, which is provided as a Kaggle Python Notebook, complying to the following restrictions:
+As defined by the _Cornell Lab of Ornithology_, the final result of the study is a classifier model, which is provided as a Kaggle Python Notebook, complying to the following restrictions:
 - If it is a CPU Notebook, it must run in less than 90 minutes.
 - GPU Notebook submissions are disabled.
 One can technically submit, though will have a strict limit of 1 minute of runtime.
 - Internet access is disabled